EdPike365/GatsbyHeadStyleBoss/README.md

   - You can always manually set `enable` state via SHBModel method calls.
   - Setting styles by `use` will `enable` the last style with that `use`, and disable all other _optional_ styles.
 - `HSB_Context` wraps the `<root>` element using the `wrapRootElement` hook in the modules `gatsby-ssr.js` and `gatsby-browser.js`.

+- __Caveats__:
+  - HSB does not currently minify anything.
+  - There is no automated testing or Typescript.

 > **WARNING: Title Attr and "Alternate" Style Sheets**
 > There is an ancient tech called "Alternate Style Sheets".
 If you use the `title` attr on more than 1 style, the browser will only enable the first one it finds.
 It will disable any named sheets or styles past that one.
 Its a bit like radio buttons for styles.